NicholasBotorog/Junior-Star-Project-One/README.md

 <img width="1503" alt="Screen Shot 2022-06-23 at 7 25 47 PM" src="https://user-images.githubusercontent.com/103049873/175349048-ae583396-66b2-4b46-badd-4bd1e488b40c.png">

 ## Wins:
 * My biggest win was creating my first ever project.
-At the begining I was overwhelmed about the idea of creating a game from scratch, but it turns out even after just one month of studying something like this is possible and doable.
+At the beginning I was overwhelmed about the idea of creating a game from scratch, but it turns out even after just one month of studying something like this is possible and doable.

 ## Key learnings: